 Hamburger meat, frozen peas and water come together to create this tasty treat which can be portioned according to your dog’s size.

-Created by Just Food for Dogs, these frozen popsicle for dogs features peanut butter, banana, honey, yogurt and blueberries–you very well might make one for you to enjoy, too!
+Created by Just Food for Dogs, these frozen popsicles for dogs features peanut butter, banana, honey, yogurt and blueberries–you very well might make one for you to enjoy, too!

 These frozen treats were created by Bentley’s Pet Stuff as spooky Halloween treats for dogs–but with their frozen goodness, they make a great summer pupsicle as well.
 Made with frozen goat’s milk, the eye catching frozen treats feature a chicken foot as the “handle” of the pupsicle–a little extra crunch that dogs will love!